JanssenProject/jans/docs/cedarling/README.md

 On initialization, the Cedarling loads a "policy store"--a set of policies, a schema, and a list of trusted token issuers.
 Policy stores are application specific, meaning each store does **not** contain all policies and schema for all applications in your domain.
 Each policy store has the unique policies and schema needed only for one specific application.

-## Token Based Access Control (TBAC) v.
-Application Asserted identity

-The Cedarling has two different authorization interfaces.
-One requires the developer to provide JWTs to prove the identity of the principal: "It's Bob, and here's the token to prove it!"
-The other allows the application to assert the identity of the principal: "It's Bob, trust me, I authenticated him."

-It's actually a little more complex than that.
-The Cedarling allows the developer to pass not one token, but a bundle of tokens.
-This enables the developer to assert not only the human identity, but the software identities that were involved in the issuance of the token.
-Token Based Access Control (TBAC), answers the question: _"Given this bundle of tokens, is this action on this resource allowed in this context?"_ Or you could say more simply, _"Does this bundle of tokens authorize this capability?"_  TBAC diverges from RBAC/ABAC because it is not human-identity-centric, it is capabilities centric.

-TBAC helps developers implement security based on JWTs from trusted issuers like identity providers, hardware platforms, and federations.
-Who is the principal in a TBAC request?
-A TBAC authorization request may pertain to multiple principals, derived from the JWT tokens.
-For example, let's say a person uses a mobile application to request data from a service provider.
-In this case, there are two
-principals: the person and the mobile application--both of which have unique identities.
-In our hypothetical case, a business may prevent access to content from a third party mobile application, although allow it for the same User from the company's website.
-So the User's identity by itself is not sufficient to grant access to a capability.

-Generically, we call the software acting on behalf of the person the "Workload" identity.
-Humans don't speak tcp/ip!
-People need digital intermediaries, which need increasing amounts of agency.
-And software agents are becoming an increasingly important entities in our increasingly AI-centric world.

 ### Cedarling Interfaces